Evolution of axis ratios from phase space dynamics of triaxial collapse: Discussion and Conclusion

+The trends for the axial ratio evolution obtained here are opposite to those from simulations.
+This lack of agreement suggests that the analytical model needs revision.
 The dynamical evolution equations used in this work were derived from the triaxial collapse model of of \cite{bond_peak-patch_1996}.
 This model involves many approximations.
-The ellipsoid is rotationless and isolated and the effect of external tidal forces is modeled in terms of the axes of the ellipsoid.
-In order to make more realistic predictions, it will be necessary to consider models such as the one proposed by \cite{desjacques_environmental_2008} which more accurately takes into account the effect of the environment and/or employ the formalism developed by \cite{nariai_dynamics_1972} and \cite{eisenstein_analytical_1995} which allows for rotations.
-The main motivation to build increasingly accurate analytic models, inspite of the increasing accuracy of N-body simulations, comes from the point of view of precision cosmology.
+The initial configuration is a uniform density ellipsoid which undergoes uniform collapse.
+The equations of motion do not involve rotation and the effect of external tidal forces is modelled in terms of the axes of the ellipsoid.
+It is worth exploring modifications which may give more realistic predictions.
+A non-uniform density configuration or non-uniform collapse could be potential extensions.
+Alternately, one may have to consider models which more accurately takes into account the effect of the environment \citep{desjacques_environmental_2008} and/or employ a more general formalism that allows for rotations (for example \citealt{nariai_dynamics_1972,barrow_gravitational_1993,eisenstein_analytical_1995}).
+Another treatment of homogenous mathematical models in the context of general relativity can also be found in \cite{bogoyavlenskii_homogeneous_1976}.
+The main motivation to build increasingly accurate analytic models, in spite of the increasing accuracy of N-body simulations, comes from the point of view of precision cosmology.
 Given the range of unconstrained cosmological parameters and the increasing size of data sets, computing time becomes a limiting factor.
-Analytic alternatives are hence necessary and studies like the one presented here pave the way for more sophisticated model building in the future.
+Analytic alternatives are hence necessary and studies like the one presented here pave the way for more sophisticated model building and analysis in the future.